LiangliangNan/Easy3D/ReadMe.md

 ### Test
 A test-suite is provided in the `tests` subfolder, which contains a collection of automated test cases (for data structures, IO, algorithms, visualization, etc.) and some semi-automated test cases (for GUI-related functionalities that require interactive user input).
-All cases are integrated into a single executable file named `tests`.
+All cases are integrated into a single target `tests`.

 To build and run the test suite, download the entire source tree, use `CMakeLists.txt` in the root directory of the repository, switch on the CMake option `EASY3D_BUILD_TESTS` (which is disabled by default), and run CMake.
-After CMake, you can build All or only the `tests` project.
-Finally, you can run the `tests` executable (i.e., `YOUR_BUILD_DIRECTORY/bin/tests`) for the test.
+After CMake, you can build ALL or only the `tests` target.
+Finally, run the `tests` executable (i.e., `YOUR_BUILD_DIRECTORY/bin/tests`) for the test.

 ### Use Easy3D in your project
 This is quite easy, maybe easier than many other open-source libraries :-) You only need to add the following lines